MicrosoftDocs/win32/desktop-src/tablet/japanese-factoids.md

 ---
-Description: 'The following tables list formats that are available for each factoid used in Japanese.' ms.assetid: '008bd1a8-d396-4f18-83cd-c68d57a7e8a7'
+Description: The following tables list formats that are available for each factoid used in Japanese. ms.assetid: 008bd1a8-d396-4f18-83cd-c68d57a7e8a7
 title: Japanese Factoids
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Japanese Factoids